karoly-hars/gpt2_episode_summary_generator/README.md

 Examples:

-- You can download all the available episode data from all the "Star Trek" TV shows into a JSON file by running ```python3 run_imdb_spider.py --title_keywords star trek```.
+- You can download all the available episode data from IMDb for all the "Star Trek" TV shows into a JSON file by running ```python3 run_imdb_spider.py --title_keywords star trek```.

 - Similarly, running ```python3 run_imdb_spider.py --title_keywords walker texas ranger``` downloads the episode data
-for the TV show "Walker, Texas Ranger".
+from IMDb for the TV show "Walker, Texas Ranger".

 ##### Wikipedia spider
 The Wiki spider is slightly more complicated than the previous one.
 The user have to provide a starting page